buaXD/jin_sei_yo/README.md

 # jin sei yo
 spin to win

+Stand in front of the lucky wheel, since the system indicates you to press e, change the focus to the script.

-Input the waiting time in seconds
+Input the waiting time in seconds.

-This script will wait 2s for u changing the focus to the game
+This script will wait 2s for u changing the focus to the game.

 ## requirements
 * pip install pywin32